ccnmtl/compiled/content/articles/wagtailspace-us-event.md

 the goal is for the good of free and open-source software.

 [Lightning talks](https://www.youtube.com/watch?v=uoxyBIpaXTU) given by multiple developers took place after the sprint.
-It interesting to hear how people are using this CMS in social activism as well, and for causes that aim to improve the health and wellbeing of the community.
+It is interesting to hear how people are using this CMS in social activism as well, and for causes that aim to improve the health and wellbeing of the community.